Make a Difference to the Lives of Others

 This programme will allow you to undertake study to attain a teaching qualification while being employed or working voluntarily in an early childhood setting.
-On completion of the Bachelor of Teaching (Early Childhood Education) you will be ready to apply for registration as a professionally registered ECE teacher with the Education Council of Aotearoa New Zealand.
+On completion of the Bachelor of Teaching (Early Childhood Education) you will be ready to apply for registration as a professionally certificated ECE teacher with the Teaching Council of Aotearoa New Zealand.

 This is a field-based teacher education programme providing a balance between theory, research and practice; enabling you to regularly apply your learning and understanding in early childhood settings.

 For two days a week you will attend classes on campus.
-You’ll also undertake a minimum of 12 hours a week in licensed early childhood settings.
+You’ll also undertake a minimum of 12 hours a week in a licensed early childhood setting.
 The teaching and learning areas you’ll study will include:

 - Human learning and development